seantywork/seantywork/etc/2024/prisoners-of-geography/README.md

+- by tim marshall
-\- russia, open border to the west
+- russia, open border to the west

-\- china, practically landlocked
+- china, practically landlocked
+- arctic competition